 Where site design is how you tell your story visually, the About Us page is where you can tell your brand’s story in a more traditional way.
 Tell customers your origin story, post photos of your employees, and add videos of your work space and design process.
 Describe why your business is important to you: share your inspiration!
 Tell your brand’s story in a way that customers can share with their loved ones alongside the gift they open.
 With the Ecwid Instant Site, you can add this information to the special About Us site block.

 Next, think about your logo.
 A well-crafted logo is powerful.
 It allows your shoppers to get a good sense of your brand within seconds.
 You may be thinking “I am not an illustrator, how can I go about making a cool logo”?
 In that case, we have a great solution already in play!
 Hop onto our app store to find an amazing logo maker app called Looka.
 Logo needs?
 Done.

 Another way to tell people more about yourself is by writing posts for a brand blog or on your store’s social media profiles.
-(And remember, with the Ecwid Instant Site, you can add links to your social media pages on the site footer.)
+(And remember, with the Ecwid Instant Site, you can add links to your social media pages to the Contact Us block.)

 📖 Further reading: